A few days later, Johanna has a breakdown on the training course.

 "Get back!"
 I yell.
 "Get back now!"
 I have no idea whether or not they behave.
 I put my hands on Johanna's arms.
 "Jo, you need to calm down.
 No one's hurting you."

-I have no idea if I could have gotten her calmed down on her own, because some hits her with a tranquilizer dart.
+I have no idea if I could have gotten her calmed down on her own, because someone hits her with a tranquilizer dart.
 I scoop her up and carry her out.
 She's still too light from her weeks in captivity.
 I carry her down to the hospital without needing to rest, and put her in her old bed, mostly because I can't think of anywhere else to take her.
 She starts to wake up, growling low in her throat, when I pull up the sheets.

 "It's all right, Johanna," I say.